dss-extensions/dss_capi/docs/usage.md

 Since version 0.10.0, the parameter become a 2-element array.
 The first element of this array represents the actual count of elements in the result, and the second represents the allocated capacity of the array.
 This means that we can reuse the same pointer.
 In the interface code, if the result doesn't fit the current pointer, it will reallocate it to a larger memory block.
 Since most functions have predictible memory requirements, it is expected that the allocated size stabilizes quickly.

 On v0.10.0, the memory is allocated as instructed.
 That is, when it grows, the new pointer will contain exactly the required amount of memory.
-We can still investigate more optimal reallocation strategies in the future (such as over-allocated to avoid constant resizing), although there is no expectation that it will help much for most of DSS interfaces.
+We can still investigate more optimal reallocation strategies in the future (such as over-allocated to avoid constant resizing), although there is no expectation that it will help much for most of the DSS interfaces.

 ```c